littleblackfish/i529/Python-intro/README.md

 What makes Jupyter Notebooks even cooler is that you can also use them with other programming languages such as R and Julia.

 Although Jupyter Notebooks are arguably the best platform for scientific computing and data science, you might also opt to use one of the popular graphical interfaces such as [Spyder](https://www.enthought.com/products/canopy/).

+#### Example workflow

+Depending on how much time we have, we should go over a couple of examples that represent an everyday workflow

+  * Look at a [python program](argparse.py) with command line parameters using [argparse](https://docs.python.org/2/howto/argparse.html#id1)
+  * Magic running and using an interactive iPython shell
+  * Converting an iPython log to a Python program
+  * Doing the same or similiar in a Jupyter Notebook